oodx/rsb/docs/tech/development/HOWTO_UPDATE_RSB.md

 # HOWTO: Update and Refactor RSB (Read Me First)

 **WARNING**: Verify repository folder name before making changes.
-- If you are working in `.../repos/code/rust/oodx/rsb2`, this is a temporary workspace due to issues with the original `rsb` checkout.
-Proceed, but expect a later consolidation back to `rsb`.
+- As of 2025-09, `rsb/` is the canonical path.
-- If only `rsb/` exists and `rsb2/` does not, the consolidation has happened; use `rsb/` as the canonical path.
+- If you see `.../rsb.old/`, that was a temporary workspace; prefer `rsb/` when present.

 **Purpose**: Give a zero-context engineer or agent a fast, opinionated guide to make safe, consistent changes to RSB without rediscovering patterns.
 Summarize key paradigms (prelude policy, progressive enhancement, macros, tests, features) and where to find deeper docs.